Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```

 You can find additional information here: https://techleader.pro/a/90-Accessing-Memcached-from-the-command-line.
 You may also use [PHPMemcachedAdmin](https://github.com/elijaa/phpmemcachedadmin) to get insights about the Memcache instance.

+### Certificate error Admin-Node Manager to API-Builder

+If you have errors connecting from the Admin Node Manager to the API Builder, then the following instructions:
+Please make sure that the Admin-Node Manager has imported the correct CA.
+If you connect to the API Builder using a hostname other than `apibuilder4elastic`, you may receive the following error message:
+`The certificate was not issued by the domain issuer`
+To solve the problem you can create a [remote host](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_policydev/apigw_gw_instances/general_remote_hosts/index.html) and disable the hostname validation (`Verify server’s certificate matches requested hostname`).
+Or you can use your own matching keys & [certificates](#custom-certificates).

 <p align="right"><a href="#table-of-content">Top</a></p>